Brick House (song)

-"Brick House" is a song from the Commodores' 1977 self-titled album (released as Zoom in the UK).
+"Brick House" is a song from Commodores' 1977 self-titled album (released as Zoom in the UK).
 The single peaked at number 5 in the U.S. and number 32 in the UK Singles Chart.

 Background

-Lionel Richie stated that the song's title is a play on the expression "built like a brick shithouse," referring to a strongly built woman.
+Lionel Richie stated that the song's title is a play on the expression "built like a brick shithouse", referring to a strongly built woman.

-Record World said that the tempo is speeded up from the previous single "Easy" to "moderate funk."